aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/ai-copilot/_index.md

 Currently, the following copilots available:

-**OpenAISummaryCopilot** allows users to generate summaries from documents.
+**OpenAI Summary** allows users to generate summaries from documents.
 It provides a convenient way to create summaries by configuring options such as the model, temperature, number of tokens, model instructions, document attachments, and others.
 The copilot can asynchronously generate summaries as text, as documents, and save the summaries in various formats.The provided demo code showcases the creation of an OpenAI client, the configuration of copilot options, and the usage of the SummaryCopilot to generate and save summaries.

 ```cs
 // Create AI client.